Alleged Ponzi schemer faces more charges

 - Letitia JamesAmerican lawyer and politician

-May 20—A Walton man, previously arrested for operating a multi-million dollar Ponzi scheme, was arrested Thursday, May 19, by the State Police and charged with failing to file and pay state income taxes.
+May 21—A Walton man previously arrested for operating a multi-million dollar Ponzi scheme was arrested Thursday, May 19, by State Police and charged with failing to file and pay state income taxes.

 Between 2012 and 2020, Carro and his co-defendant James Doyle allegedly defrauded more than 50 investors in New York and across the nation out of millions of dollars, the release said.
 Carro and Doyle pretended to be managers of headhunting companies, Endeavor Management Solutions and Endeavor Consultancy.
 The two allegedly lured victims with false promises of interviews for board positions and offered fake investment opportunities in their firm with guaranteed profit returns.
 However, instead of investing the funds, they used investors' funds for personal expenses and to pay back previously defrauded investors, the release said.
 Carro was charged for his failure to report the millions of dollars that he fraudulently solicited from unsuspecting investors as income.